The Commercial Viability & Scalability of Lithium Extraction Solutions

 • Faster Payback Through Continuous Production

-• Market Price Sensitivity & Resilience
+• Market Price Sensitivity and Resilience

 When lithium prices soared in 2022, even high-cost extraction methods were profitable.
 But as prices normalized, weaker projects paused or were re-evaluated.
 The lesson is clear: technologies that rely on elevated price points are vulnerable.
 Sustainable economics require efficiency and cost control, not just favorable market conditions.
-Emerging technologies must show that they can remain viable even at conservative price forecasts.
+Emerging technologies must prove they can remain viable even at conservative price forecasts.

 • Modular, Replicable Deployment Models